microsoftgraph/msgraph-sdk-java/docs/upgrade-to-v6.md

 ### Drive Item Paths

-The current CSDL to OpenAPI conversion process avoids generation of redundant paths, which impacts request builders for driveItems.
+The SDK generation process avoids generation of redundant paths, which impacts request builders for driveItems.
 To mitigate this paths should be available through alternative paths as documented in the reference documentation as seen [here](https://learn.microsoft.com/en-us/graph/api/driveitem-list-children?view=graph-rest-1.0&tabs=http#http-request).

 Examples of using alternative paths are as shown below.